 In order to know if an essential oil is pure and true it must be tested in a chemistry lab.
 The Gas Chromatography and Mass Spectrometry (GC/MS) test is a standard in the industry.
 This test separates and analyzes the chemical compounds while confirming the elemental composition within a sample, helping chemists to determine whether or not the essential oil has been tainted.
 Good companies will have third-party GC/MS reports for every batch of oil available for you to read.

-Something difficult to find in a producer, Stillpoint Aromatics performs GC/MS testing for every batch produced.
+Something difficult to find in a producer, Stillpoint Aromatics performs GC/MS testing for every batch that's produced.

 Dr. Robert Pappas says, “There are a lot of companies out there selling essential oils and most of them have no ability (or in many cases no desire) to do the necessary quality control to verify what they are getting from their supplier before they pass it on to their customers.”
 The GC/MS test determines quality and can show evidence of adulteration, although it is not perfect.
 Good companies will employ other tests as well like, Organoleptic (sensory tests), or FTIR (Fourier transform infrared spectroscopy).